MrAnnix/MrAnnix.github.io/_posts/2019-04-02-hello-world-how-build-site-jekyll.md

 This design was originally conceived by [Benjamin Sago](https://bsago.me/ "Web de Benjamin Sago") but has been ported to Jekyll by me.
 I have added more functionalities and changed some styles how I liked it.

 Anyone is free to use my code for their website, for a friend, for a client or whatever they want.
 But you must know that I don’t allow to redistribute my code, and the credits at the bottom of the page must remain.
-In addition it would not hurt to send a cake to Benjamin.
+In addition, it would not hurt to send a cake to Benjamin.

-Said that, to start using it is as simple as accessing [this repository](https://github.com/MrAnnix/MrAnnix.github.io "Webs repo") and downloading it.
+Having said that, start using it, is as simple as accessing [this repository](https://github.com/MrAnnix/MrAnnix.github.io "Webs repo") and downloading it.

 ### Comments

 Most likely, blog’s owners want to add comments features in their blog entries.
-This requires code execution from server side.
+This requires code execution from the server side.
 But Jekyll only generates static sites...
 What do we do?
 Be quiet, there are almost infinite solutions for this: Facebook Comments, Disqus or even self-managed options.

-I personally choosed [Commentbox](https://commentbox.io "No ads.
+I personally have chosen [Commentbox](https://commentbox.io "No ads.
 No Tracking.
 Just Comments."), but there are great options to consider. e.g: [Commento](https://gitlab.com/commento/commento "A fast, bloat-free, privacy-focused commenting platform") (my second candidate in the list), [Remark42](https://remark42.com/ "self-hosted, lightweight, and simple commenting system"), [Just Comments](https://just-comments.com/ "Easy to set up, ad-free and fairly priced comment system") (it’s not free but it’s quite cheap)...

 ___________________________________________________

 And that’s all!
 I hope I have encouraged you to create your own blog with Jekyll or migrate the one you already have.
 If you really want to start, you can do it [here](https://jekyllrb.com/docs/step-by-step/01-setup/ "Guía paso a paso de Jekyll").
-Jekyll has a lot of documentation and if it isn’t enough, on Internet there are hundreds of tutorials that explain how to do most of the things you want.
+Jekyll has a lot of documentation and if it isn’t enough, on the Internet there are hundreds of tutorials that explain how to do most of the things you want.